-Both Dr. O'Neill and Dame Inga Beale are independent audit committee financial experts, as defined by Regulation S-K, and all Audit and Risk Committee members are financially sophisticated under NASDAQ listing standards in light of their financial experience.
+Dame Inga Beale is an independent audit committee financial expert, as defined by Regulation S-K, and all Audit and Risk Committee members are financially sophisticated under NASDAQ listing standards in light of their financial experience.

-In 2022, the Audit and Risk Committee met formally six times.
+In 2023, the Audit and Risk Committee met formally six times.
 In addition to holding formal meetings, the Audit and Risk Committee members met informally during the course of the year to discuss and review financial matters related to the Company and its SEC filings, including earnings releases.
 The Audit and Risk Committee also frequently meets in executive sessions, including separate meetings with management, the internal auditors and external auditors.